What Is Data Processing? A Comprehensive Guide Along with Types & Methods

 4. Online Analytical Processing (OLAP)

-Online Analytical Processing (OLAP) is another type of data processing designed to extract meaningful insights and swiftly perform complex multidimensional analysis on large volumes of data.
-OLAP systems organize data in a multidimensional model, enabling users to query and analyze data from different perspectives.
-It's widely used in business intelligence and decision-making processes, allowing users to explore data, identify trends, and make informed strategic choices.
+Online Analytical Processing (OLAP) is designed to extract insights and perform complex multidimensional analysis on large datasets.
+OLAP structures data in a way that allows users to analyze information from multiple perspectives, making it a key tool for business intelligence and strategic decision-making.

 What is a Data Processing System?